List of smoking bans: Vatican City

 A July 2002 law signed by Pope John Paul II banned smoking on all places accessible to the public, and in all closed places of work within the Vatican City, and within all extraterritorial properties of the Holy See.
 Smoking bans in museums, libraries and churches on Vatican territory had already been in force for a long time.
 In November 2017, Pope Francis banned the sale of cigarettes throughout Vatican City; the sale of cigars is still legal.

 Venezuela

 On 31 May 2011 Venezuela introduced a ban on smoking in all enclosed public and commercial spaces, including malls, restaurants, bars, discos, workplaces, etc.

-The owners or managers of the establishments where smoking is banned, must post a notice measuring 80 cm.
-(31.5 inches) wide and 50 cm (19.7 inches) high; The poster should contain an international smoking ban pictogram and the following text: "Este es un ambiente 100% libre de humo de tabaco, por resolución del Ministerio del Poder Popular para la Salud" (This is a 100% smoke-free environment, by resolution of the Ministry of Popular Power for Health).
-Owners or managers also have the obligation to ensure compliance with this rule.

-Owners or managers that do not post the notice or do not ensure compliance with the rule may be penalized with the closure of the establishment and / or a fine that can be up to 190,000 VEF (US$1.90), however, regulation does not provide sanctions for smokers.
+On 1 August 2023, Venezuela also introduced a ban on the production, sale and consumption of e-cigarettes.

 Vietnam

 The Vietnamese government has banned smoking and cigarette sales in offices, production facilities, schools, hospitals, and on public transport.
 However, bus drivers, especially in north Vietnam, occasionally smoke.
 Smoking was banned in enclosed indoor spaces and public facilities in Ho Chi Minh City in 2005 with the exception of entertainment areas.

 A ban has also been imposed on all forms of advertisement, trade promotion, and sponsorship by tobacco companies, as well as cigarette sales through vending machines, or over the telephone and on the Internet.

+Beginning from 2025, Vietnam will ban all production, sale and consumption of e-cigarettes.